yongcaoplus/yongcaoplus.github.io/_pages/about.md

 News
 ------
+* [2022-10] I am excited to be sponsored by the Chinese Scholarship Council for my visit to the University of Copenhagen!
+Thanks to my homeland--China!
+* [2022-08] One paper [Generative adversarial network based abnormal behavior detection in massive crowd videos: a Hajj case study](https://link.springer.com/article/10.1007/s12652-021-03323-5) was accepted by Journal of Ambient Intelligence and Humanized Computing.
+* [2022-05] One paper [Scenario-Based AI Benchmark Evaluation of Distributed Cloud/Edge Computing Systems](https://ieeexplore.ieee.org/abstract/document/9779956) was accepted by IEEE Transactions on Computers.
-* [2022-04] One paper ([A Task-aware Instruction Network for Sign Language Translation](https://arxiv.org/abs/2204.05953)) was accepted by Findings of NAACL 2022.
+* [2022-04] One paper [A Task-aware Instruction Network for Sign Language Translation](https://arxiv.org/abs/2204.05953)) was accepted by Findings of NAACL 2022.
 * [2022-03] Succeed in getting the authorization of invention patent named “[Smart Information Extraction System based on Automatic Machine Learning Platform](https://yongcaoplus.github.io/files/2022_patent_deepwisdom.pdf)”.
 * [2021-08] I am thrilled to receive [2021 Zhejiang Lab's International Talent Fund for Young Professionals](https://www.zhejianglab.com/)!
 Thanks Zhejiang Lab!
 * ...